 Clearly loading stuff quickly is a fine idea, what with everyone being on a cellular connection nowadays.
 (They’re not, but it’s actually a good assumption if you want to encourage yourself to make things fast.)

-Our first port of call in our mission to go faster is PageSpeed Insights (PSI), and the process is dizgustingly simple: enter your URL and look at what it tells you do:
+Our first port of call in our mission to go faster is PageSpeed Insights (PSI), enter your URL and look at what it tells you do.

 Now the thing to bear in mind about PSI is that it’s distilling down a collection of very good (and broad) set of rules and seeing how your site measures up.
 It doesn’t really care about context or what you chose to do or not do as a team.
 As such I just tend to see PSI as a checklist of things that are somewhere between “a good idea” and “crucial”, and I don’t aim for a score of 100 across the board.